idevender/ultimate-tic-tac-toe/docs/ProcessModelDocument.md

 Change Management

-Changes to requirements are accommodated through ongoing collaboration with the product owner.
+Changes to requirements are accommodated through ongoing collaboration with the Professor.
 Changes are evaluated based on their impact on the current sprint and prioritized accordingly.

 Risk Management